Noah-Bargisen/M295/README.md

 To use the application, follow these steps:

 1. Access the API endpoints using the base URL: `http://localhost:[port]`.
+Default port is `8080`.
 2. Endpoints are documented in the [API documentation](#api-documentation).
+Alternatively, you can also access the API documentation by copying the api.yaml file into the [Swagger Editor](https://editor.swagger.io/).
 3. The authentication method is basic authentication with these credentials.
     Username: `user`
     Password: `password`